HubbleHQ/shuttle/README.md

 pip install hubble_shuttle
 ```

+### Supported Python versions

+Shuttle is build and tested with Python 3.5, 3.6, and 3.7.

 ## Client-level configuration

 Creating an API client only requires you to extend the `ShuttleAPI` class, and provide some configuration